Linerly/blog/_posts/2021-6-28-Good-News-Roblox-Now-Works-on-Linux.md

 title: Good news; Roblox now works on Linux!
 ---

-As you may say in the title, yes, finally, thanks to Wine 6.11, Roblox now works on Linux!
-No need to use a virtual machine, although there are some bugs.
+Finally, thanks to Wine 6.11, Roblox now works on Linux!
+No need to use a virtual machine, although there are some bugs that can affect your gameplay.

 I might will eventually come back to Roblox again to make more Roblox games, who knows?
 Also, I was pretty excited that I can play Roblox again on my Arch Linux setup!